 Around the field of play (Figure 1) a field zone is defined on site in which only the referee (Section 5), the assistant referees (Section 6) and the two robot handlers are allowed to stay during the game.
-All persons in the field zone must be clothed in black or dark-grey below the waist including the feet.
+All persons in the field zone must be clothed in black or dark-grey below the waist including the feet not show colors below their waist that are the same as or similar to any of the defined colors on the field.
 The field zone must give sufficient space to the referees and robot handlers for passing behind the landmark poles and the goals.
-All
+All other people (including other team members, organizational staff, representatives of the press and the media etc.) must stay outside the field zone.